andylockran/codemetrics-deploy/README.md

 # codemetrics-deploy

-Demo app for deploying CodeMetrics
+This is a demo app/pipeline combination for deploying from Github.
+It'll recursively deploy itself on merge to main...